[Auto] The definitive Canada car insurance premiums barometer (2023)

 In addition to its expert editorial line around insurance and financial products, HelloSafe explores broader topics relating to global consumption in Canada and around the world.
 The aim is to decipher certain complex subjects for consumers and to provide everyone with the latest information.
 It is within this framework that HelloSafe regularly carries out studies on trends relating to current personal finance in Canada.

-This report was made upon data shared in the Canadian Private Passenger Vehicle Insurance Rate Comparisons made by EY for the ICBC, which was released in October 2022.
+This report was made upon data shared in the Canadian Private Passenger Vehicle Insurance Rate Comparisons ordered by the ICBC, which was released in October 2022.
 We used available data on car insurance premiums for a total of 33 Canadian cities located in 9 different provinces, for 27 different profiles of drivers - mixing criteria such as gender, age, marital and employment status, numbers of years of license, history of claims and convictions, distance of commute, annual kilometers driven and the car type and model.

 As car insurance premiums depend on a very wide range of criteria and coverages may change from one province to another, the numbers displayed here should not be taken as absolute or definitive premium numbers, but rather as indicators that offer a basis for comparison.